PogluTheFirst/My-Projects/paint2/Documentation.md

 Watch it, I'm not asking \
 The only way to run this program is to install the folder it and run the Paint.py file \
 Well Atleast it has better file management, I think \
+After importing an Image you cannot apply any changes to it but i Don't care, I'm Tired \ Pretty sure it's the same situation with the random image generation \

 ## What is it
 Better than the last paint app with following tools: